cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 Characterization factor data with vector spatial scales are given as a [tabular data resource](http://frictionlessdata.io/specs/tabular-data-resource/), with additional elements from the [spatial data package](https://research.okfn.org/spatial-data-package-investigation/), as recommended by the spatial data package preliminary investigation.

-This standard is more restrictive than the tabular data resource, in that CSV files **shall** follow the [standard dialect](http://paulfitz.github.io/dataprotocols/tabular-data-package/index.html#csv-files); custom dialects are not allowed.
+This standard is more restrictive than the tabular data resource - CSV files **shall** follow the [standard dialect](http://paulfitz.github.io/dataprotocols/tabular-data-package/index.html#csv-files).
+Custom dialects are not allowed.

 ```javascript
 {